FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation

 ChatGPT and PerplexityAI often abstain from answering which presumably improves their factual precision.
 InstructGPT rarely abstains from answering, likely because it is not trained to do so.

-\paragraph{Irrelevant facts are frequent in PerplexityAI.} Irrelevant facts are those that either (a) have dependencies to previous facts in a generation that turn out to be unsupported, or (b) are irrelevant to the prompt independent from other facts in a generation (examples in Appendix~\ref{app:example-annotated-data}).
+Irrelevant facts either (a) have dependencies on previous facts in a generation that turn out to be unsupported, or (b) are irrelevant to the prompt independent from other facts in a generation (examples in Appendix~\ref{app:example-annotated-data}).
 We find that (b) rarely happens with InstructGPT and ChatGPT but happens considerably with PerplexityAI, because PerplexityAI often directly copies search results even if they are largely irrelevant to the input prompt.
 This is in agreement with a concurrent work from \citet{liu2023evaluating} that shows generative search engines like PerplexityAI copy incorrect search results and generate text that is irrelevant to the input query.

+\myskip{ \paragraph{Irrelevant facts are frequent in PerplexityAI.} Irrelevant facts are those that either (a) have dependencies to previous facts in a generation that turn out to be unsupported, or (b) are irrelevant to the prompt independent from other facts in a generation (examples in Appendix~\ref{app:example-annotated-data}).
+We find that (b) rarely happens with InstructGPT and ChatGPT, but happens considerably with PerplexityAI, because PerplexityAI often directly copies search results even if they are largely irrelevant to the input prompt.
+This is in agreement with a concurrent work from \citet{liu2023evaluating} that shows generative search engines like PerplexityAI copy incorrect search results and generate text that is irrelevant to the input query. }

 \paragraph{Error rates are higher for rarer entities.} Figure~\ref{fig:benchmark-ablation} (top) shows factual precision over varying frequency levels of topic entities (humans) in the pretraining corpora (see Appendix~\ref{app:data-category}).
 There is a notable decrease in \ours\ as the rarity of entities increases, consistently across all \subjectLM{}s.
 This is in agreement with \citet{kandpal2022large} and \citet{mallen2022not} which show that short question answering (QA) accuracy is highly correlated with the entity frequencies in the pretraining data.
-Drop in the long-form generation is overall more significant than in QA (e.g., an error rate increases by 4.0x, compared to 1.8x in \citealp{kandpal2022large}).
-In contrast to \citet{kandpal2022large} and \citet{mallen2022not} who report QA accuracy of models with retrieval is robust to the rarity of entities, \ours\ of PerplexityAI still significantly drops as entities are rarer: a relative drop of 50\% and 64\% observed at the atomic-level and sentence-level, respectively.
+However, in contrast to \citet{kandpal2022large} and \citet{mallen2022not} who report QA accuracy of models with retrieval is robust to the rarity of entities, \ours\ of PerplexityAI still significantly drops as entities are rarer: a relative drop of 50\% and 64\% observed at the atomic-level and sentence-level, respectively.